sudonym-i/Cipher-Space/README.md

 this equation is used to predict what each character would look like, and keeps track of the equation's iteration count.

-**STILL IN PROGRESS -
+**STILL IN PROGRESS:
        - QR code reading functionality,
        - Mobile implementation